veswanthRaju/LoginUsingFacebookApp/ReadMe.md

 > [Reference](https://visualstudiomagazine.com/articles/2014/07/01/be-more-social.aspx)

-> If we want to get more fields from facebook like email, birthday and anything just follow [this url](https://developers.facebook.com/tools/explorer/332063047134905?method=GET&path=me%3Ffields%3Did%2Cname&version=v2.7)
+> If we want to get more fields from facebook like email, birthday and anything just made setting in [this url](https://developers.facebook.com/tools/explorer/332063047134905?method=GET&path=me%3Ffields%3Did%2Cname&version=v2.7)